Summary

 Our book publishing charge (BPC) covers the validation and production of a work into its final form.
 The charge also covers dissemination and the long-term preservation of our open access books through a range of third parties.

-Our standard BPCs start from US$1,563 for an individual chapter and from US$12,500 for a full monograph.
+Our standard BPCs start from £1,250 for an individual chapter and from £10,000 for a full monograph, plus applicable taxes.
 Our BPC pricing is reviewed at least annually and varies based on several factors, including:

-4. Author demographics: authors based in low or lower-middle income economies typically receive discounts on BPCs
+• Funder demographics: funders based in low or lower-middle income economies typically receive discounts on BPCs

 Many customers do not pay the list price BPC, since they benefit from: